rakia drink

 The quantity that can be processed is limited only by the amount of upstream feed storage.

-In the continuous distillation process, it takes a long time to change the mixture that is being distilled.
+In the continuous distillation process, it takes a long time.Changing the distilled mixture takes a long time in the continuous distillation process.

 • To remove stains from the walls of the pot:

-• mashed boiled potatoes, which are left on the contaminated areas until dry and then cleaned with a soft brush or woolen cloth.
+• Masted boiled potatoes are left on the contaminated areas until dry and then cleaned with a soft brush or woollen cloth.

 • If the problem with greening the pot still